About The Project

 Goals of this Project:

-- Provide essential childcare to vulnerable children in Cameroon
+- Provide essential care to vulnerable children in Morocco

-- Improve the future prospects of the children in Cameroon
+- Improve the future prospects of children with a solid education

-- Give orphaned and impoverished children quality care, compassion and a sense of hope
+- Give impoverished children quality care, compassion and a sense of hope

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.

 Volunteers play an essential role in helping disadvantaged children through this program.
 Volunteers will spend their time teaching and supporting young children from impoverished backgrounds, and help them to achieve a solid start to their educational future.
 A flexible attitude is a must as there are a number of other tasks that volunteers can help with, from helping the children with their homework, to preparing food, cleaning, and assisting with chores.
 Volunteers on the program are encouraged to use their skills and interests to assist local teachers in developing activities for the children, such as music and dance, sports, arts and crafts, etc. Other activities might include basic teaching of the alphabet, numbers and counting, reading and storytelling, as well as health and hygiene.
 This project provides an insight into the life of Moroccan children, who are always very excited about the presence of volunteers.

 Volunteers will contribute in a number of ways on this program and can expect to undertake the following tasks: